 Lands designated 'Open Space' are associated with Paint Creek which meanders through the centre of Wardsville and lands along the Thames River which contribute to the natural character of the village.

 These lands are not entirely suitable for development due to potentially hazardous conditions as a result of erosion or flooding.
 Also designated 'Open Space' are lands comprising the Wardsville Golf Club.

-The primary purpose of lands designated 'Open Space' on Schedule 'D' shall be for lands to be maintained in their natural state, areas used and other lands intended to be essentially free and clear of buildings and structures due to their susceptibility to flooding, erosion or other physical hazards.
+The primary purpose of lands designated 'Open Space' on Schedule 'D' shall be for lands to be maintained in their natural state, areas used and maintained primarily for outdoor recreation purposes, public parks and other lands intended to be essentially free and clear of buildings and structures due to their susceptibility to flooding, erosion or other physical hazards.
 Small scale neighbourhood parks and parkettes may be established in any land use designation.
 The actual uses permitted shall be set out in the Zoning By-law.